Marshall-Hallenbeck/red_team_attack_lab/README.md

 ## Description

+A virtual environment with various realistic operating system and vulnerabilities for red teamers play with

+### Impetus
 Every lab environment that I have come across (Splunk Attack Range, DetectionLab, etc) has been heavily focused on blue team controls and/or only runs in cloud environments.

-As someone who doesn't want to pay extra money to host environments in AWS or Azure, this was quite annoying, so I decided to hack together something that runs locally and focuses on setting up a pentestable/red teamable environment, either for discovering new techniques, testing older TTPs, or staying up to date with the newest emerging threats.
+As someone who doesn't want to pay extra money to host environments in AWS or Azure, this was quite annoying, so I decided to hack together something that runs locally.

+My main focus is on setting up a red teamable environment either for testing the development of tools, discovering new techniques, testing older TTPs,  or staying up to date with the newest emerging threats.

 ## Installation
 ### Dependencies